peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The return value is not documented yet.
+The difference of the two objects.

 <a id="Subtract_PeterO_Numbers_ERational"></a>
 ### Subtract